18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 ## Professional development training

-Our work at 18F takes us in new directions every day.
+Our work at TTS takes us in new directions every day.
 In many cases, taking additional training can help everyone on our team better realize our organizational mission.
 Because external trainings benefit both individuals and our organization, 18F has a training budget.

 If you’re interested in taking a training related to your role at TTS, you’ll need to complete the process outlined in this section to get your request approved.
 When you find a training opportunity that interests you: